We are a group of like-minded women who come out to have fun curling several days a week.

 Whether it is Club or Flight, our goal is to always enjoy the game and have fun while refining our skills.

-For more information about Day Ladies please contact Nancy or Donna.
+For more information about Day Ladies please contact Joan or Pat.

 Convenors – Liz Baer, Carol Fitzpatrick – rkccladiesclubcurling